 Without his unforgettable name, Eppa Rixey might be one of the more forgotten members of the Hall of Fame.
-His 266-251 won-lost record doesn't stand out, yet his win total stood as the National League record for lefthanders until Warren Spahn surpassed it in 1959.
+His 266-251 won-lost record doesn't stand out, yet his win total stood as the National League record for left-handers until Warren Spahn surpassed it in 1959.
 Rixey greeted the moment with characteristic humor, saying he was glad Spahn had broken his record because it reminded everybody that he had set it.
-Conversely, his 251 losses are the most ever for a lefthander and ninth most for all pitchers.
+Conversely, his 251 losses are the most ever for a southpaw and ninth-most for all pitchers.

-The mainstay of Virginia's pitching staff, he also lettered in basketball, using his six-foot-five height to advantage.
-He jumped directly from the university to the Philadelphia Phillies upon graduation but returned to Charlottesville in the offseason to earn a master's in chemistry with side trips into mathematics and Latin.
+The mainstay of Virginia's pitching staff, he also lettered in basketball, using his 6-foot-5 height and 210 pounds to advantage.
+He jumped directly from the university to the Philadelphia Phillies upon graduation but returned to Charlottesville in offseasons to earn two masters degrees (chemistry and Latin) with side trips into mathematics.
 During the winter he taught Latin at Episcopal High School in Washington, D.C.
 Rixey's background and education were enough to set him apart from the average ballplayer, but he went a step further, writing poetry in his spare time, particularly enjoying sonnets and triolets.
 Although ballplayers resented college men, he gained their respect by holding his ground when they initiated him.

 Rixey lost the 1918 season to the war, serving with the Chemical Warfare Division in Europe.
 His return from the military, marked by rustiness and dissatisfaction with Phillie managers Jack Coombs and Gavy Cravath, led to two abysmal seasons (6-12 and 11-22) with last-place teams.
 On February 22, 1921, he was happy to be traded to Cincinnati in exchange for Jimmy Ring and Greasy Neale.
 He was back playing for Pat Moran.

-Rixey was the consummate Virginia gentleman, a fellow who took everything but losing (he could punish locker rooms or disappear for a day or two) and those who taunted his Southern heritage with renditions of classics like "Marching through Georgia" with gentle wit and self-deprecating humor.
+Rixey was the consummate Virginia gentleman, a fellow who took everything but losing (he could punish locker rooms or disappear for a day or two) and those who taunted his Southern heritage and thick drawl with renditions of classics like "Marching through Georgia" with gentle wit and self-deprecating humor.
 Visiting Cooperstown after he retired, he sent family and friends a post card with this message: "I finally made it!"
-Hearing he'd been elected to the Hall of Fame, he joked, "They're really scraping the bottom of the barrel, aren't they?"
+Hearing he'd been elected to the Hall of Fame, he joked, "I guess they are really scraping the bottom of the barrel, aren't they?"4

 A top-flight pitcher for many years, Eppa Rixey graced his team and enriched his community.